 How Retirement Benefits are Divided During Divorce?

 Divorce proceedings are hard enough, but going through your finances can easily add to your stress and anxiety.
 One of the common properties that spouses tend to have is retirement benefits.
+Have you ever wondered how retirement benefits are divided during divorce?

 Retirement benefits are considered as property in Texas; therefore, it can be subject to a “just and right” division by the courts.
 It is considered as indirect compensation to a spouse and classified as income earned by the spouse during the marriage.